hdc-arizona/hdc-arizona.github.io/publications.md

 ---
 layout: main
-title: Publications
+title: Publications from the HDC Lab
 ---

-# Publications from the HDC Lab

 ## 2017